Our research domains create new interdisciplinary research communities with enhanced interaction and collaboration.

 Cardiovascular disease, stroke, nutritional and metabolic disease will account for the largest proportion of deaths this century, chiefly driven by the explosive worldwide increase in prevalence of obesity and diabetes.

-The cardiovascular, metabolic and nutritional sciences domain adopts a multidisciplinary, integrative approach to these problems, grounded in mechanistic cellular and molecular studies of the heart and circulation, the control of energy balance, and the endocrine and metabolic systems.
+The Cardiovascular, Endocrine and Metabolic Sciences domain adopts a multidisciplinary, integrative approach to these problems, grounded in mechanistic cellular and molecular studies of the heart and circulation, the control of energy balance, and the endocrine and metabolic systems.

 We conduct experimental medicine studies, clinical trials and implementation science with our NHS partners in the cardiovascular domain of MAHSC, and population-based studies of genetic, environmental, and behavioural determinants of risk.